elijahc/cugammadex/docs/r/chco.md

 **Res-CHC-OR** – (~6am- 5pm) This is a “normal” OR day (non-holiday, non-weekend).
 The days are busy, fun, and full of learning.
 Cases turn over faster than at UCH (OR staff will bring the patient back to OR before they count instruments).
 In a busy, high turnover room you can do ~10 cases in a day.
 Expect to finish the cases in your room, and you may be surprised with early relief.
 The “expectation” is to be out around 5PM.
 However, if you stay past 5PM the charge attendings do communicate with each other and they often try to get you out a little early the next day.

-**Res-CHC-C2** – (7am Friday – 7am Saturday): This is a Friday call/late shift.
-Typically, this shift occurs the Friday before your C1AM Sunday shift, you will typically have a “short” assignment the following Monday.
-You will report on Friday morning like any other workday.
+**Res-CHC-C2** – (7am – 7am Weekdays): This is a Weekday call/late shift with a post-call day the following day.
 You will be the last person relieved from the OR with the exception of the overnight call C1 fellow.
 Once you are sent home, you will be on home call for the remainder of the shift and will be required to report back to CHCO from home within 30 minutes of being called.
-Residents do not take overnight calls on weekdays.

 **Res-CHC-C1P** - (3pm Saturday – 7am Sunday): This is a Saturday overnight call shift, typically they try to assign you a “short” assignment the Friday before in which you will actually round with the acute pain service, so you know the patients on the pain service before your Saturday shift.
 You should plan to arrive around 2:15pm for your first shift to receive handoff from the APS advanced practice provider, change into scrubs, and receive sign-out from the anesthetist in the OR before assuming patient care promptly at 3pm.
 You may arrive a bit later on subsequent shifts once you know your way around and exactly how much time you will need.
 Call the APS phone (x75433) when you first arrive to arrange for sign-out.
 Sign into the “Anes Emergency Alert” role on your PCD upon arrival so you are notified of any codes/ airways/ Level 1 trauma pages.
 Take over the Code Team badge from the day anesthetist.
 Please keep your cell phone on Saturday morning in case of a massive casualty situation where we would need all available help earlier in the day.